 Undergraduate students living off-campus may park may also park in the park and ride lots.
 Graduate and professional students living off-campus get to park in the green spots.
 Live in Family housing?
 There is a different decal and parking color for that too. (btw it’s brown) Don’t have a decal?
 Then you can certainly pay a daily fee to park at the Reitz Union/Welcome Center Garage or try to find a metered space around campus.
 Warning: There are only 159 spaces available.

 So where exactly are these colored parking lots?
 Here you can download PDF of the official map.

 Decal restrictions are typically in effect Monday through Friday from 7:30 am to 4:30 pm and then restrictions are typically lifted… unless there is an event, lot closing.
 You can check the Transportation and Parking website (TAPS) for the latest campus parking impact information.
 Effective August 16, 2018, students who live off-campus will not be allowed to park their vehicles overnight from 3 am to 5 am in any of the “Any Decal” parking lots.
 During Winter break (December 14 – January 4), parking is lifted on campus for any decal, orange, green, red 1 and all red as well as motorcycle/scooter parking.
-Students may park in these lots while they are home for break.
-This includes the Commuter lot and parts of Norman garage.
+Students may park in these lots while they are home for the break.
+This includes the Commuter lot and parts of the Norman garage.

 Note: This is where some students occasionally get in trouble.

 They come home late and just want to park near their dorm, so they park in the wrong decal color spot and promise themselves that they will get up early and move the car before 7 am.
 In theory, it is a great idea, because they have so much to do the next day and they can take a nap later.
 Their intentions are good, but they hit snooze too many times and by the time they get to move the car, the ticket is flapping in the breeze.